 You can exchange your house with a North View tenant or even someone who is a tenant of another social landlord.
 If you want to exchange your house you must write to us first and ask for our permission.
 We will also need information from the person that you wish to exchange with.

 If you are looking for an exchange, you can advertise it in our Newsletter and on the notice board in the reception area of our Office.
-Contact our Housing Assistant for more information about this.
+Contact your Housing Officer for more information about this.

 SUBLETTING YOUR PROPERTY

 You may wish to sublet all or part of your home.
 You need our consent to do this.

 From 1 November 2019, before you apply for consent to sublet your property, you must have been the tenant of the house throughout the 12 months immediately before you apply to sublet.

 We can refuse to give permission for you to sub-let your property if we have reasonable grounds to.

 If you do sub-let, you will have to pay tax on any income you make from this arrangement and any benefit payments you receive may also be affected.
 You – the tenant – will continue to be responsible for the tenancy and making sure the rent is paid on time.
 North View is not obliged to provide rehousing for lodgers or persons who are sub-letting from one of our tenants.